-We are particularly interested in the regulation of homologous recombination (HR), which is essentially catalysed by the evolutionarily highly conserved recombinase, Rad51.
-HR normally takes place during S and G2 phases of the cell cycle and provides a mechanism for the faithful recovery of the missing genomic information by using the replicated sister DNA as a repair template, can faithfully recover the missing genomic information.
-However, if HR is active throughout the cell cycle and uses a similar but non-identical DNA as a template, regions of genomic DNA can be amplified, deleted or exchanged.
+We are particularly interested in homologous recombination (HR), a repair mechanism which is catalysed by the evolutionarily conserved RecA-family recombinase RAD51.
+HR normally takes place during S and G2 phases of the cell cycle and, by using the replicated sister DNA as a repair template, can faithfully recover the missing genomic information.
+However, if HR wrongly uses a similar but non-allelic DNA as a repair template, regions of genomic DNA can be amplified, deleted or exchanged.
 Such non-allelic HR events could result in genome instability, but could conversely offer, in some situations, structural or functional robustness.

-Cell Rep 7: 1547-59.
+Cell Rep 7: 1547-59

 Mol.
-Cell 45: 371-83.
+Cell 45: 371-83